fvsch/kirby4-default-model-loading/README.md

 }
 ```

-In that case, chances are Kirby will not have included `site/models/default.php`, and PHP encounter a fatal error:
+In that case, chances are Kirby will not have included `site/models/default.php`, and PHP encounters a fatal error:

 > Uncaught Error: Class "DefaultPage" not found in site/models/aaa.php:3